cybelesoft/virtualui/C#/HTMLDOC-Iframe/README.md

 **Vuiframe.cs**

+    vui.HTMLDoc.CreateSessionURL("/x-tag/", m_Xtagdir);

-    vui.HTMLDoc.CreateSessionURL("/x-tag/", m_Xtagdir); _ //  Creates an url pointing to a local filename.
+_Creates an url pointing to a local filename.
 This url is valid during the session lifetime and its private to this session._

     vui.HTMLDoc.LoadScript(@"/x-tag/x-tag-core.min.js");

-Loads a script from url into VirtualUI's app.html .
-This is useful if you want to programatically add more .js files to the app.html withouth having to modify it by hand
+_Loads a script from url into VirtualUI's app.html .
+This is useful if you want to programatically add more .js files to the app.html withouth having to modify it by hand_

     vui.HTMLDoc.ImportHTML(@"/x-tag/vui-iframe.html");

-Same as LoadScript but with HTML files_
+_Same as LoadScript but with HTML files_

     vui.HTMLDoc.CreateComponent(ctrl.Name, "vui-iframe", ctrl.Handle);

-Inserts HTML elemtents to the app.html , the .html file where the app is running .
-Used to insert regular HTML elements or WebComponents with custom elements.
+_Inserts HTML elemtents to the app.html , the .html file where the app is running .
+Used to insert regular HTML elements or WebComponents with custom elements. _

-This creates the iframe where we will call the 'jsro_iframe.html' file
+_This creates the iframe where we will call the 'jsro_iframe.html' file_

-Javascript Remote Objects methods, events and properties.
+**Javascript Remote Objects methods, events and properties.**

 These will be used for communicating 'color' and 'backgroundColor' back and forth.

     // -- The given name, is how the model shown this object in the model reference. m_iframe = new JSObject(ctrl.Name);